partigabor/aromatica-old/content/items/clove.md

 bibFile = "static/files/bibliography.json"
 +++

->The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticumSee also nutmeg; mace.
+>The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum.
+See also nutmeg; mace.

 <center>